jackmoore/jackmoore.github.io/_src/pages/autosize.md

 <th>Description</th>
 </tr>
 <tr>
-<td>autosize.update</td>
+<td>autosize:update</td>
 <td>

-Once you've assigned autosize to an element, you can manually trigger the resize event by using the 'autosize.update' event.
+Once you've assigned autosize to an element, you can manually trigger the resize event by using the 'autosize:update' event.
 Autosize has no way of knowing when a script has changed the value of a textarea element, or when the textarea element styles have changed, so this event would be used instruct autosize to resize the textarea.

 ```javascript